paintparty/lasertag/README.md

 ```
 <br>

-The typetag is a keyword, by default.
+The tag is a keyword, by default.
 You can pass an options map if you want a string or symbol:
 ```clojure
 (tag 1 {:format :string}) ;; => "int"
 (tag 1 {:format :symbol}) ;; => int
 ```
 <br>

-The function `typetag.core/tag-map` will return a map with additional info.
+The function `lasertag.core/tag-map` will return a map with additional info.

 ```clojure
 (tag-map "hi")